 This therapist has indicated that they belong to an Accredited Register.

 Concessions offered for

 I charge £60 per hour and offer discounts for students and I offer discretionary rates on a sliding scale.

-Though I normally only work in Huntingdon on Tuesdays, Wednesdays, and Thursdays, I do have flexibility in my schedule and always attempt to work with you to find a suitable time.
+Though I normally only work in Huntingdon on Mondays, Tuesdays, Thursdays, and Fridays, I do have flexibility in my schedule and always attempt to work with you to find a suitable time.